19 Mar Words of Wisdom #3: Check Student Understanding

 With this phrasing, the “error” is not on the student’s part for not understanding.
 It is on the teacher’s part for not providing clear explanation.

-USING WAIT TIME TO CHECK STUDENT UNDERSTANDING
+OPTIMIZING WAIT TIME TO CHECK STUDENT UNDERSTANDING

 Now about that “wait time” thing.
 Did you know students typically get less than a second to think before they are expected to reply?
 Really!
 Studies show that extending that to a minimum of three to five seconds results in more students responding.
 And they respond at higher levels of thinking (Gage & Berliner, 1992).
 If you really want to check student understanding and not just student response speed, give them time to think.

-QUESTION: How do we get students to examine their current understanding – and lack thereof – and be brave enough to ‘fess up and verbalize what is in their heads?
+QUESTION: How do we get students to examine their current understanding – and lack thereof – and be brave enough to ‘fess up and to verbalize what is in their heads?

 ANSWER: We use words that connote curiosity and intelligence – and we give them time to think.